xen-project/xen/docs/misc/livepatch.markdown

 hypervisor with IPIs, can be utilized to execute lockstep instructions on all CPUs.

-The approach is similar in concept to stop_machine and the time rendezvous but is time-bound.
+The approach is similar in concept to `stop_machine` and the time rendezvous but is time-bound.
 However the local CPU stack is much shorter and a lot more deterministic.

-This is implemented in the Xen Project hypervisor.
+This is implemented in the Xen hypervisor.

 ### Compiling the hypervisor code

-Hotpatch generation often requires support for compiling the target with -ffunction-sections / -fdata-sections.
+Hotpatch generation often requires support for compiling the target with `-ffunction-sections` / `-fdata-sections`.
 Changes would have to be done to the linker scripts to support this.

 ### Generation of Live Patch ELF payloads